Find Your Authentic Voice

 Have a practical warmup routine and a sense of how best to incorporate it into your everyday life.

 In-Studio classes require proof of full vaccination before enrolling.
-Masks are currently required at all times, except while working.
+Masks are encouraged but not required.
 We reserve the right to adjust these policies at any time.
 Click here to see our in-studio guidelines.

 Learn with Backstage's "Favorite Vocal Coach"